vineetk1/sequence-to-sequence/README.md

 ```
 2. Download a dataset in the *data* directory.
 ## Saving all informtion and results of an experiment
 All information about the experiment is stored in a unique directory whose path starts with tensorboard_logs and ends with a unique version-number.
-Its contents consist of hparams.yaml, hyperperameters_used.yaml, test-results.txt, events.* files, and a checkpoints directory that has one or more checkpoint-files.
+Its contents consist of hparams.yaml, hyperperameters_used.yaml, test-results.txt, dialogs_failed.txt, events.* files, and a checkpoints directory that has one or more checkpoint files.
 ## Train, validate, and test a model
 Following command trains a model, saves the last checkpoint plus checkpoints that have the lowest validation loss, runs the test dataset on the checkpointed model with the lowest validation loss, and outputs the results of the test:
 ```